Private Label Insider

 It all starts with a vision when you are starting a new project in private label.
 Vision for your project will add more fuel to the process than you can ever imagine.

-Private labeling a product sounds simple enough: you call a manufacturer to find out their minimums, products offered, etc. and then you stick your graphics on the label and your done right?
+Private labeling a product sounds simple enough: you call a manufacturer to find out their successminimums, products offered, etc. and then you stick your graphics on the label and your done right?
 Sort of right.
 Just finding the manufacturer can take a bulk of your time.
 Then most people are shocked to find out the lead times for a new project can take anywhere from 4-11 weeks depending on the product you select and packaging.

 How do you make sure that you are successful?
 Start with a plan, get a vision and develop dogged patience to see it through the end.